geopython/pycsw/docs/pubsub.rst

 .. note::

+   If a ``channel`` is defined, it is used as a prefix to the relevant OGC API endpoint is used.

-   If no ``channel`` is defined, the relevant OGC API endpoint is used.
+   If a ``channel`` is not defined, only the relevant OGC API endpoint is used.

 .. _`OGC API Publish-Subscribe Workflow - Part 1: Core`: https://docs.ogc.org/DRAFTS/25-030.html